-- Also, although immigration matters are outside the purview of the BPD, the activity of Immigration and Customs Enforcement (ICE) agents in the city can cause confusion and mistrust amongst the community-in particular when ICE officers operate in plainclothes or vests, jackets, or other gear that simply say, "POLICE."
-The COTF urges the BPD to call upon ICE agents performing official business in the vity to identify themselves as federal immigration officers and to make clear that they are not officers, agents, or employees of the city. - The certification process for U-Visas for immigrants must be continuously improved, with an emphasis on ensuring that police officers are better trained to adequately fill out incident reports so that the U-Visa process for the victim/witness is not jeopardized. - Data on minority-police interactions will be tracked, reviewed, analyzed, and reported to the public on a regular basis.
-This will include data on stops, searches, arrests, as well as incidents involving the use of force, up to and including officerinvolved shootings.
+Also, although immigration matters are outside the purview of the BPD, the activity of Immigration and Customs Enforcement (ICE) agents in the city can cause confusion and mistrust amongst the community-in particular when ICE officers operate in plainclothes or vests, jackets, or other gear that simply say, "POLICE."
+The COTF urges the BPD to call upon ICE agents performing official business in the vity to identify themselves as federal immigration officers and to make clear that they are not officers, agents, or employees of the city.
+As a neutral, third-party actor, the COPA will be uniquely positioned to help build trust between the community and the BPD.
+The certification process for U-Visas for immigrants must be continuously improved, with an emphasis on ensuring that police officers are better trained to adequately fill out incident reports so that the U-Visa process for the victim/witness is not jeopardized.

+Data on minority-police interactions will be tracked, reviewed, analyzed, and reported to the public on a regular basis.
+This will include data on stops, searches, arrests, as well as incidents involving the use of force, up to and including officer-involved shootings.
 The DEI personnel will also regularly review body camera footage to assess the quality of minority-police interactions, paying close attention to whether officers are in compliance with their de-escalation policies, which cover all police interactions with citizens not just use of force incidents.

-- Complaints of identity-based discrimination will be reviewed, processed, investigated, and reported on regularly.
-They will also be shared with relevant civil rights agencies. - Data on hiring, promotion, and advancement within BPD will be reviewed and reported on to ensure equity across lines of race, ethnicity, gender, national origin, etc. There is a long history of black BPD officers facing racial bias and a hostile work environment within the BPD.
+Complaints of identity-based discrimination will be reviewed, processed, investigated, and reported on regularly.
+They will also be shared with relevant civil rights agencies.

+Data on hiring, promotion, and advancement within BPD will be reviewed and reported on to ensure equity across lines of race, ethnicity, gender, national origin, etc. There is a long history of black BPD officers facing racial bias and a hostile work environment within the BPD.
 For example, in 1996, "the Baltimore Community Relations Commission found that black officers were more likely to be disciplined or fired than white officers [and] in 1998, the City Council's Legislative Investigations Committee...issued a report on Internal Discrimination in the Baltimore City Police Department" (Davis).
-The DEI staff of the COPA will monitor complaints of discrimination against BPD officers, but also how the department fares internally with improving racial, ethnic, and gender equity (among others). - The BPD will be required to outline, in an annual report to the COPA and the public, what efforts have been made to ensure that officers are representative of the precincts they serve in terms of race, ethnicity, primary language spoken, gender, etc.
+The DEI staff of the COPA will monitor complaints of discrimination against BPD officers, but also how the department fares internally with improving racial, ethnic, and gender equity (among others).

+The BPD will be required to outline, in an annual report to the COPA and the public, what efforts have been made to ensure that officers are representative of the precincts they serve in terms of race, ethnicity, primary language spoken, gender, etc.